Drum Dampening: The Ultimate Guide

 Oil Dampening: Built-In Drum Dampening

 Evans Hydraulic: Evans has a two-ply drumhead with a thin layer of oil between each of the plies.
 Called the Evans Hydraulic, these heads provide a lot of drum dampening due to the oil absorbing much of the head’s vibration.
-The result is a deep, punchy, and very dampened drum sound.
+The result is a deep, punchy, and very dampened drum sound: Evans Hydraulic drumheads are a great way to stop drums from ringing out.
 For people who want a focused short thud, these heads are great.
 They’re also very useful for hard-to-tune drums, since the dampening really reduces clashing overtones.
 You’re left with a very focused punchy sound without the strange ringing.
 The thicker design and added oil layer means that you can hit these heads hard to get a big sound… the Hydraulic is a durable drumhead, but it’s not super loud since there’s a lot of dampening going on.
 Compared to most of the heads we’ve covered with built-in drum dampening, the Evans Hydraulic gives a much greater amount of focus and control.
 If you hate overtones (or have hard-to-tune drums), these are the heads for you.
 Hydraulic heads are available in clear, red, blue, or black, and they look great as a whole matched set across your drum kit.

 Surface Types: Built-In Drum Dampening